 These programs are increasingly enforced through contracts, and compliance with them is even beginning to be required by legislation.
 While the U.S. has not adopted comprehensive climate change legislation, there is nonetheless a rapidly evolving law of climate change that combines economic development, job creation, and the reduction of greenhouse gas and other pollutants.
 In addition, sustainability tools such as ecosystem services, conservation easements, smart growth, and mixed-use development are being increasingly used in the legal system.
 For these and other reasons, a growing number of lawyers include sustainability in their law practice.

-Both of these programs provide public recognition–on the ABA’s website–for participating law organizations.
 Bar associations in California and Pennsylvania have adopted model sustainability programs for law organizations.
 Oregon Lawyers for a Sustainable Future has published its own model sustainability policy for law offices.
+The Law Firm Sustainability Network has a similar program.
 These programs are largely, but not entirely, about law office operations, and are less focused on sustainability counseling and advocacy.

 In August 2013, the American Bar Association’s House of Delegates adopted its third major resolution on sustainability since 1991.
 This resolution takes a broader approach.
 The resolution “urges all governments, lawyers, and ABA entities to act in ways that accelerate progress toward sustainability.”
 The resolution also “encourages law schools, legal education providers, and others concerned with professional development to foster sustainability in their facilities and operations and to help promote a better understanding of the principles of sustainable development in relevant fields of law.”